awsdocs/aws-private-ca-user-guide/doc_source/CT-ListTags.md

 # Listing Tags<a name="CT-ListTags"></a>

-The following CloudTrail example shows the results of a call to the [ListTags](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ListTags.html) function\.
+The following CloudTrail example shows the results of a call to the [ListTags](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ListTags.html) operation\.

 ```
 {